What are “Exotic” animals?

 Are all vets trained to treat exotic pets?

 At New Era, there are a number of vets and nurses who are very knowledgeable in this area.
-Ian Cox has a breadth of knowledge and experience that is exceptional.
+Ian Cox has a wealth of knowledge and experience and three of our nurses have a certificate in nursing exotic species.
 All of the vets are very comfortable with treating the more common “children’s” pets, such as rabbits, guinea pigs, hamsters and gerbils.

 Does the hospital have appropriate facilities for these pets?

-Yes : we have a dedicated ward containing a variety of specialist cages that cater specifically for the needs of these pets, the ward is situated well away from our main cat and dog areas to ensure our more sensitive patients are kept in a quiet calm environment
+Yes – we have a dedicated ward containing a variety of specialist accommodation that cater specifically for the needs of these pets; the ward is situated well away from our main cat and dog areas to ensure our more sensitive patients are kept in a quiet calm environment